-A key component of the CFTRC is a pilot and feasibility program that funds 2 pilots for up to 2 years at $75,000/year of direct costs.
+A key component of the CFTRC is a pilot and feasibility program that funds 3 pilots for up to 2 years at up to $75,000/year of direct costs.
 The pilots must be focused within the goals of the program and can involve investigators from throughout the UW and its affiliate institutions.
 Outlined below are examples of relevant research topics for this program.

 - Promote and expedite the translation of basic laboratory observations into a) better understanding of clinical disease b) improved diagnostic tools for assesing early disease manifestations in CF and/or c) new therapeutic approaches for treating gastrointestinal, hepatic, metabolic (including CF related diabetes mellitus) and lung disease in CF.